-- Companies offering to hold stocks in Australia; and
+- Entities offering to hold stocks in Australia; and

-- Companies offering to hold stocks in a country that has a government-to-government arrangement between the Australian Government and the host government.
+- Entities offering to hold stocks in a country that has a government-to-government arrangement between the Australian Government and the host government.

 At present, the following countries have a government-to-government arrangement with the Australian Government: